WARNING: DO NOT OPERATE HEAVY MACHINERY UNDER THE INFLUENCE OF MALE EGO.

 And Oh, How I got dirty.

 To start we cruised some pretty easy trails and all seemed peachy, until we hit deep sand.
-If you’ve never ridden in deep sand it’s like riding a possessed vehicle.

 I fell every 100 yards!
 If that wasn't embarrassing enough, I was slowing down the group who kindly waited for me as Laine patiently and with good humor helped me up time and time again.
 Over and over he carefully explained the dynamics involved and what I needed to do to stay up.
 I clearly needed PRACTICE.
 This is the kind of skill you learn over time and with a great teacher you can advance quickly as I did under Laine’s instruction.
 I gave it my best, made it through the day and now I was hooked.